 Now you're ready to add a Stored Table to your Data Store.
 From the Data Stores tab, find your Data Store and click the +Stored Table button.

-You'll be redirected to an interface similar to the Chart Creator.
+You'll be redirected to the Data Explorer.

 Select your data source, and then select data as you would for a chart.
 Add Layers and Data Pipeline steps as needed.